 We pay your share in the form of guaranteed benefits and non-guaranteed benefits.
-Your policy has certain benefits that are guaranteed, such as the cash value.
-Upon specified time point or termination, you may also receive special bonus and / or final bonus.
-If you choose to leave your policy value with us in the Flexi Account, the value of the Flexi Account may gradually increase with any interest credited.
-The amounts we pay you as special and final bonuses and interest will depend on the performance of the participating fund.
+Your policy has certain benefits that are guaranteed, such as the death benefit or the cash value (if applicable).
+Then in each year, the value of your policy may gradually increase with regular bonus.
+If Bonus Lock-in Option is exercised, the value of the bonus lock-in account may gradually increase with any interest credited.
+Finally, upon termination, you may also receive a final bonus.
+The amounts we pay you as regular bonus, interest and final bonus will depend on the performance of the participating fund.

 The value of the participating fund may go up and down sharply within days.
-Instead of sharing with you the gains or losses immediately, we may even out some short-term fluctuations.
+Instead of sharing with you the profits or losses immediately, we may even out some short-term fluctuations.
 This is called smoothing and we will explain it further in a later section.